 Don’t Leave Acid Reflux Untreated

-The long and short of it all is this: If you’re having heartburn on a regular, frequent basis, it’s time to talk to a doctor.
-Whether or not your condition is serious enough to warrant concerns about the above symptoms, your physician will still be able to offer advice on how to improve the quality of your life by decreasing the frequency and severity of the acid reflux.
-If you aren’t sure when to go to a doctor for acid reflux but are experiencing severe symptoms, find a doctor or emergency room near you.
+The long and short of it all is this: If you’re experiencing frequent or severe heartburn, it’s time to talk to a doctor.
+Even if your condition isn’t serious enough to warrant concerns about the above symptoms, a physician can help improve your quality of life by reducing the frequency and severity of acid reflux.